nate-io/serverless/README.md

 ### Restoring Project After Development

-Once work is complete the associated AWS resources will be terminated.
-To restore the project simply nav to each service directory and run ``` sls deploy -v```.
+Once work is complete the associated AWS resources will be terminated to include the non-root user built for this project.
+To restore the project:
+1. create a new non-root user
+   1. update AWS SDK credentials
+2. nav to each service directory and run ```npm i```, ``` sls deploy -v```.